-The Learning Contract (SCWK 3300 or SCWK 4302) is a written plan for field practicum agreed upon by field instructor and student.
+The Learning Contract for SCWK 4302 is a written plan for field practicum agreed upon by field instructor/agency mentor and student.
 It is designed to:

-- guide student activities and focus discussion in field instruction sessions; - specify the responsibilities of the student and the field instructor; - assist in the formulation of the individualized student evaluation plan; - ensure that students have appropriate opportunities to learn and demonstrate social work values, knowledge, and skills in each of the evaluation criteria identified in the five outcome areas.
+- guide student activities and focus discussion in field instruction sessions. - specify the responsibilities of the student and the field instructor/agency mentor. - assist in the formulation of the individualized student evaluation plan. - ensure that students have appropriate opportunities to learn and demonstrate social work values, knowledge, and skills in each of the evaluation criteria identified in the five outcome areas.

 The learning contract is to be completed in IPT and signed by the student and field instructor/agency mentor (using electronic signatures) within the first fifteen days of the practicum.
-See Guide to Completing the SCWK 3300 Learning Contract or Guide to Completing the SCWK 4302 Learning Contract for more information.
+See Guide to Completing the SCWK 4302 Learning Contract for more information.
 It is crucial to review the learning contract at the two evaluation points.
 It may be revised as the need arises.